yyynnot/Take-Home-Lab/README.md

 ---

-## 💡 Tips for Success

-- Keep your devices labeled and workspace organized.
-- Practice configurations multiple times.
-- Take screenshots or notes as you work – they’ll help during troubleshooting.

----

 ## 🏁 Ready to Start?

 Let’s get building.
 Power on your lab and begin with **Task 1 – Setup & Cable Management** 🚀